Learning Gemara is one of the foundational pillars of Torah life.

 The Gemara – A Language That Must Be Learned

-Maimonides already wrote in his introduction that the language of the Talmud is not self-understood, but only “once it is taught.”
+The Rambam already wrote in his introduction that the language of the Talmud is not self-understood, but only “until one is taught it.”

 The meaning is simple: